-A copy of the MAP will be provided to organizers by Town Staff or designate at the time of booking.
+A copy of the MAP will be available from provided to organizers by Town Staff or designate at the time of booking.

-D. Checklist for Event Organizers
+D. CHECKLIST FOR EVENT ORGANIZERSD.
+Checklist for Event Organizers

 A checklist form and a rental contract form will be provided by the municipality at the time of booking.
 These mandatory forms are to be completed by the Event Organizer and returned to the staff person or designate at least two (2) weeks prior to the event.
 The use of a Special Occasion Permit may be in jeopardy if forms are not received in the specified time frame.
 Signatures from both the Event Organizer and the staff person are required on the forms.
 Please see Appendix "A".